Beschreibung

 Klappentext

-*A New York Times Bestseller • A New York Times and Washington Post Notable Book • A TIME* Best Book of 2025
+*A New York Times Bestseller • A New York Times, Washington Post, and Associated Press Notable Book • Named a Best Book of the Year by The Los Angeles Times, Vulture, TIME, The Guardian, and LitHub*

 The new novel from Thomas Pynchon, author of Gravity's Rainbow, The Crying of Lot 49, Vineland, and Inherent Vice.